-There's an art form to the neighborhood restaurant and Walter, who we believe to be this dog*, has got it down pat.
-Woof.
+There's an art form to the neighborhood restaurant and Walter's has got it down pat.

 Walter Foods initially established itself as a 'hood favorite in Williamsburg.
-After showing the Billyburg locals how it's done, the dog expanded to an area in need of good eats: Fort Greene.
-Walter's doesn't have an awesome outdoor patio (as featured in last year's Summer Guide) like it's older sibling, but it's drawn up with the exact same blueprint that made it's predecessor so successful: simple, well executed classics, reasonable prices, and a friendly environment where everyone feels at home.
-The bartender in the bow tie is clearly there all the time.
-He's on a first name basis with everyone sitting at the bar and is exactly the guy you want to shoot the sh*t with on a random Tuesday night.
+After showing the Billyburg locals how it's done, it expanded to Fort Greene.
+Walter's doesn't have an awesome outdoor patio like its older sibling, but it's drawn up with the exact same blueprint that made its predecessor so successful: simple, well-executed classics, reasonable prices, and a friendly environment where everyone feels at home.
+The bartender in the bowtie is clearly there all the time.
+He's on a first-name basis with everyone sitting at the bar and is exactly the guy you want to shoot the sh*t with on a random Tuesday night.

 Walter's is one of those spots that's "Perfect For" pretty much everything, but generally reserved for occasions which don't take much planning.
-Like a meal before an event at Barclays, Chronic Brunch on a weekend morning, oysters and a glass of wine before you go out, or a midnight snack.
+Like a meal before an event at Barclays on a weekend morning, oysters and a glass of wine before you go out, or a midnight snack.
 Whatever it may be, Walter will always be there for you when you need him.
-Man's best friend.

 The same one they serve over at Walter Foods.
 It's absurdly good.
 A filet mignon, horseradish sauce, and au jus for dunking.
 A+.

 Thick, juicy, and covered with cheese - this is an excellent burger.
 We find ourselves torn between this and the French Dip whenever we eat here.

 A huge skirt steak served with skinny, crisp fries and sides of horseradish and chimichurri sauce for the meat.
 We've had better steaks before, but this plenty delicious.
 The sauces and the fries are both excellent and for you get a lot of food.